 For the reasons discussed above, we conclude PG&E’s current GT&S Rate Case Period should be for four years.
 We therefore add a third attrition year, and PG&E’s GT&S rate case cycle shall run from 2015-2018.

 In Exhibit Joint-3, PG&E and ORA had stipulated to the Post Test Year Mechanism.
 We use this stipulation as the basis for the escalation amounts to develop the 2018 revenue requirement.
 Further, we retain the pace of work for projects and, where warranted, apply 2017 assumptions (e.g., average weather and cold year gas forecasts).
-We find that adoption of these factors to develop a 2018 revenue requirement is reasonable.----
+We find that adoption of these factors to develop a 2018 revenue requirement is reasonable.

+The scope of work to be performed in 2018 shall be the same as the scope of work performed in 2017.
+In particular, PG&E shall be required to perform the following in 2018:

+Conduct hydrostatic testing on 170 miles of transmission pipe;

+Conduct 16 earthquake studies and perform 3 mitigations;

+Replace 20 miles of vintage pipeline;

+Automate 40 isolation valves, with priority in Class 3 HCA and Class 3 non-HCA areas;

+Replace 33 automatic inoperable and hard-to-operate valves;

+Replace 38 CP systems;

+Install 83 new CP systems; and

+Perform 36 capital casing mitigation projects.

+All disallowances adopted for 2015-2017 shall also apply to the third attrition year.

 With the addition of this third attrition year, PG&E’s next GT&S cycle will begin in 2019.
 Therefore, PG&E shall file its next GT&S application in 2017.